logaan/promise-stream/README.md

 ## Roadmap

-* Check that mapcat retains the same order of promises and do not slip into using response-time ordering.
-* Add a function that will transform a plsit into resposne-time ordering.
 * Add to the quick search example rate limits on typed characters and order limits on rendering of results.
 * Figure out how failures propogate.